kkinnebrew/clementine/docs/Getting Started.md

       - ContactsListController
 - ContactDetailController

-You can see that this follows the same hierarchy as the views above.
-How do we define these controllers in Javascript?
+matching that of each view.
+Each view controller instance and each view controller have a one-to-one relationship.
+The section of the DOM represented by the view will be managed and manipulated only my this one view controller.
+Now let's define these view controller classes.
+When the page is first loaded, an instance of each class is instantiated as OrangeUI traverses down the DOM tree, reading off each `data-control` attribute.
+We therefore can use each of these `data-control` attributes multiple times, (ie. two `data-control="search-field`'s on one page if we wanted).

 Let's define the **ContactSearchListController** as an example.

 ```js
 var ContactsSearchListController = ViewController.extend({